friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
-Geoip blocker for Linux aiming for efficiency, reliability and ease of use.
-Front-end implemented in Bash and the back-end utilizes iptables (nftables support will get implemented eventually).
+Geoip blocker for Linux focusing on efficiency, reliability and ease of use.
+Suite of Bash scripts which utilizes the 'iptables' firewall management utility (nftables support will get implemented eventually).

-Intended use case is a computer that needs to be publicly accessible only in a certain country or countries (whitelist), or should not be accessible from certain countries (blacklist).

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware (and even works on embedded to some degree).